KErez/yassi/README.md

 You can register any amount of middlewares for yassit, select and observe before and/or after it.

 ## To Do
-1. Introduce yassi.api which will allow a consumer to interact with a property's owner with an api exposed by the owner (still controlled by the owner)
 1. Make ```@yassi``` work on different instances of a class.
 Right now it support only one instance of a class
 1. Run benchmark against known stores
 1. Add more examples